 Rush represents the influx of new members into the fraternity.
 Every fall, prospective members rush Sammy to learn about the chapter and find their place in it.
 Rush captains are responsible for accommodating prospective new members.
 If you are interested in rushing Sammy, contact a rush captain to begin your journey.

-My name is Brian Leventhal, and I am the current alumni chair.
+My name is Benjamin Hausmann, and I am the current alumni chair.
 I wanted to reach out to all of you to explain our new committee.
 We have completely restructured the alumni committee in the hope that you will be able to better communicate with the fraternity.
-This semester will serve as an adjustment period.
-Although I am the only representative for PC ’11, in the future each pledge class will have two representatives on the committee and each committee member will serve for the duration of their time in the fraternity.
+Each pledge class will now have two representatives on the committee and each committee member will serve for the duration of their time in the fraternity.
 To see the members of the committee and to find out your representative, click here.
 We believe this will reduce the turnover and allow you to easily develop a relationship with the fraternity.
 Each member will be assigned a group of alumni (sorted by last name) and once this member graduates, the freshmen will become the new point of contact for that group.
 Our goal moving forward is to host an alumni weekend every 2-4 years because we know it can be a hassle to make the trip to Austin annually, especially for those of you who live outside of Texas.
-Given that it is a little late in the year to plan a weekend, I wanted to extend an open invitation to stop by the house anytime you would like.
 Please make sure to contact your assigned point person before you arrive, and we will gladly have someone greet you at the house.
 Thank you and I look forward to meeting you!